 Practical Aspects of Palliative Care: Integrating Palliative Care into Clinical Practice (PAPC)

 This two-and-one-half-day course is designed to offer physicians, nurses, and other clinicians the information and skills needed to provide high quality, specialist-level palliative care to patients with life-threatening illnesses in a variety of practice settings.
-Through plenary sessions, small breakout groups, and workshops, participants will develop a toolbox of palliative care competencies and will learn from colleagues facing similar practice challenges.
+Through plenary sessions and workshops, participants will develop a toolbox of palliative care competencies and will learn from colleagues facing similar practice challenges.

-The course addresses the assessment and management of current challenges in palliative care, including the physical, psychological, social, and spiritual/existential sources of suffering experienced by patients and their families.
 Sessions focus on pain and symptom control, cultural issues, communication skills, prognostication, bereavement, management of various non-oncological conditions, the special needs of patients at various stages of the life cycle, and ethical, legal, and practical issues in the setting of advanced illness.
 Recent research in palliative care will also be presented.
+Interactive learning formats include: Q&A, panel presentations, small group and case based discussions and ask the expert sessions.
+The course is designed to change both learner competence and performance in practice.

 Upon completion of this activity, participants will be able to: